steqeq/0000/README.md

 - Removed experimental clique-based kernels

 ## Development Tools
-No notable changes in this release.
+No notable changes in this release for our development tools including the compiler, profiler and debugger.

 ## Deployment and Management Tools
-No notable changes in this release.
+No notable changes in this release for our deployment and management tools.

 # Older ROCm™ Releases
 For release information for older ROCm™ releases, please visit the [CHANGELOG](CHANGELOG.md).